varnishcache-friends/libvmod-geoip2/README.md

 export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
 ```

-Finally, to use it you will need one or more GeoIP2 or GeoLite2 databases.
+Finally, to use it you will need one or more GeoIP2 or GeoLite2 databases in MaxMind DB binary format.
 See https://dev.maxmind.com/.

 ## Installation